Cobscook Bay: Ecology

 This coastal area is home to many resident birds.
 One of these is the bald eagle (Haliaeetus leucocephalus) and Cobscook Bay has more pairs of these rare birds per square mile than the rest of Maine.
 It also houses 25% of the state's black duck (Anas rubripes) population.
 In the fall, the bay is used by large numbers of birds migrating southwards from their summer breeding grounds.
 Rare species of bird to be seen here include the harlequin duck (Histrionicus histrionicus).
 An invertebrate of special concern is the mystery snail (Vertigo paradoxa), an air-breathing land snail.
 In the summer several species of whale enter the bay, including the minke, fin whale and right whale.

 Conservation

 Efforts are being made to preserve the biodiversity of the bay.
 A 250 ft buffer zone has been created adjacent to the foreshore where no development is allowed.
 The alewife (Alosa pseudoharengus) is a species of anadromous fish which goes upstream to spawn.
 Efforts are being made to enable these fish to reach their traditional spawning grounds in the upper waters of the Pennamaquan River, Little River and Boyden Stream.
 These fish are thought to be important in the bay's ecosystem by providing food for the eagles.

 Other uses of the name

-"Cobscook Bay" is also the title of a song by The Mountain Goats from their EP Isopanisad Radio Hour.
+The song "Cobscook Bay" by The Mountain Goats, from their EP Isopanisad Radio Hour, takes its name from the bay.